slidevjs/slidev/docs/themes/use.md

 $ npm install @slidev/theme-seriph
 ```

-And let's all, enjoy the new theme!
-Refer to the theme's readme for more details about the usage.
+And that's all, enjoy the new theme!
+For more details about the usage, you can refer to the theme's README.

 Want to share your theme?
-Read more about [how to write a theme](/themes/write-a-theme).
+Learn about [how to write a theme](/themes/write-a-theme).